awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-ps.md

    }
    ```

-1. Open Tools for Windows PowerShell and run the following command to create a role called mw\-task\-role\.
+1. Open Tools for Windows PowerShell and run the following command to create a role with a name that identifies this role as a Maintenance Window role; for example `my-maintenance-window-role`\.
 The role uses the policy that you created in the previous step\.

    ```
    New-IAMRole -RoleName "mw-task-role" -AssumeRolePolicyDocument (Get-Content -raw .\mw-role-trust-policy.json)